Rohi56u/agentic_workflow_dashboard/README.md

 This creates an optimized production build in the `dist/` directory.

-### Deploy to Manus
+### Deploy to Production

-The project is ready to deploy on Manus hosting:
+The project is ready to deploy on production hosting:

 1. Click the **Publish** button in the Management UI
 2. Configure your custom domain